bhuveshaggarwal/JAVA-UDEMY/README.md

 These are all my practice programs in Java.
 You can review them and get help for your exercises.

-My three programs are in my other repository  (Link- https://github.com/bhuveshaggarwal/JAVA)
+Mentioned three programs are in my other repository  (Link- https://github.com/bhuveshaggarwal/JAVA)

 Speed Converter